nanovms/nanos/README.md

 Please scan the issue list first to see if we are already tracking the bug.

-Please attach debugging output ('-d' in ops).
+Please attach debugging output (`--trace` in ops).
 Please provide the config.json and anything else that allows us to reproduce the issue.

 ### TFS